 The allocation process is an automated process for all schools.
 Officers are not involved and do not influence the decisions.
-The only exception is deciding whether a child qualifies for a place is when allocating a school not listed on the application form or where a parent fails to complete an application form.
+The only exception is deciding whether a child qualifies for a place is when allocating a school not listed on the application form.

-The Governing Bodies of Voluntary Aided, Trust and Academies prioritise applications in accordance with their individual published admission criteria.
+The Governing Bodies of Voluntary Aided and Academies prioritise applications in accordance with their individual published admission criteria.
 They receive a list of every child who has named their school on their application form.
 Information about preference order is not included.
 Governing Bodies then apply their admission criteria and place each child in order according to how well he/she meets the individual admission criteria of the school.
 Each school's list is then uploaded into the admissions database, the rest of the process is automated.
+Trust schools delegate this to the Local Authority to do on their behalf.